 - The vehicle must be certified for safety standards in the owner's home country.

+For more information regarding your specific type of vehicle, contact your trusted vehicle transport service.
 After meeting the prerequisites, the next step is to figure out if your vehicle meets the eligibility requirements to be imported into Vietnam.

 1. The vehicle's present owner must be the original owner; if the vehicle has changed ownership since the original title was issued, the vehicle cannot be imported into Vietnam.